nnamon/greyhats-fuzzing-training/README.md

 2. Heap overflows - read/write outside a buffer on the heap.
 3. Use of uninitialized values
 4. Use after frees - Using an allocated region of memory after it has been freed.
+5. Double frees - Freeing of an already freed resource.
-5. Type confusion - Interpreting a region of memory as the wrong type
+6. Type confusion - Interpreting a region of memory as the wrong type

 ### Examples